At

 Track Red paint using 2 pak PPG.
 The

-engine bay and boot were also resprayed.
+engine bay was also resprayed.
+The result

-The result is totally awesome.
+is totally awesome.

 Once